-• The name of the picture appears in the list of files

-Once the picture is loaded onto the server

-Click on the name of the file you want to upload
+- ◆ The name of the picture appears in the list of files Once the picture is loaded onto the server - ◆ Click on the name of the file you want to upload see Insertimage 1 small.qif

-InsertImage 1 small.qif

-InsertImage 2 qif

-Shortcuts A NewArticle.qif

-- This takes you back to the Image Properties box with the address of the file in the URL line.
-You will see a preview of the picture in the Preview window. - This is the minimum you need to do to add the picture.
-You can optimize it by adding alternative text, resizing it, adding borders or margins, adding links or modifying the style.

-• Click OK to add the picture to the article.
+- ◆ This takes you back to the Image Properties box with the address of the file in the URL line.
+You will see a preview of the picture in the Preview window. - ◆ This is the minimum you need to do to add the picture.
+You can optimize it by adding alternative text, resizing it, adding borders or margins, adding links or modifying the style. - ullet Click OK to add the picture to the article.

-• You can "drag and drop" an image to be added to the end of an article.
+◆ You can "drag and drop" an image to the HTML editor, it will added to cusror position of an editor.